c-blake/cligen/README.md

  3. Only basic procs supported -- no 'auto' types, 'var' types, generics, etc.

- 4. No param of a wrapped proc can be named "help" and there can be no '?' user short option key.
+ 4. No param of a wrapped proc can be named "help".
 (Name collisions!)

 Optional positional command arguments (more on Rule 1)
 ------------------------------------------------------